jakir-ruet/github-action-learning/README.md

     node-version: '18'
 ```
 ##### Runners
-A runner is a machine where your jobs are executed.
-GitHub provides hosted runners with various operating systems (Linux, macOS, Windows), or you can set up your own self-hosted runner.
+A runner is a server that runs your workflows when they're triggered.
+Each runner can run a single job at a time.
+GitHub provides Ubuntu Linux, Microsoft Windows, and macOS runners to run your workflows.
 ```yaml
 runs-on: ubuntu-latest
 ```